sneepzity/beezity-scripts/README.md

 the only dependency required is git, all other dependencies will be installed themselves inside the script

 usage:
-wget -O ubuntu-helper.sh https://raw.githubusercontent.com/sneepzity/beezity-scripts/refs/heads/main/ubuntu-helper.sh | bash
+sudo apt -y install curl > /dev/null && curl -sSL https://raw.githubusercontent.com/sneepzity/beezity-scripts/refs/heads/main/ubuntu-helper.sh | bash